Sourabh-iiitd/Budget-Tracker/README.md

 ## 📊 Features

 - Set a total budget amount
 - Add multiple expense entries with descriptions
+- Each entry logs the time it was added 🕒
 - Live balance and total expense calculation
 - "Clear All" button to reset the budget session
 - Responsive layout with a clean, card-style UI